martinlpc/taskflow/README.md

 TaskFlow is a full-stack web application built with the MERN stack that allows freelancers to manage their daily tasks, organize projects, and maintain control of their work with a clean and intuitive interface.

-This project was developed as part of my professional portfolio, following agile methodologies and best practices in modern web development.
+This project was developed as part of my professional portfolio, following agile methodologies with 2-week sprints, user stories with acceptance criteria, and Git workflow with feature branches.

 ---

 ## ✨ Features

-### 🎯 Sprint 1 - MVP (COMPLETED)
+### 🎯 Sprint 1 - Core Functionality (COMPLETED)

 **Authentication & Security:**